Eternity Law International News Financial services provider in New Zeland

 • zero duty on sales of goods and services to Australia.

 Such conditions are rarely offered.
-Therefore, investors take the opportunity to open a business and work under these licenses in New Zealand.
+Therefore, investors take the opportunity to open a business and work under these registrations in New Zealand.

 Also, high taxes create problems for businesses.
 Companies have to pay 28% to pay income tax.
 Corporations also pay 15% VAT.
 In many countries, these rates are lower, but on average these are working market rates.